witek-tools/powered-dind/README.md

-# Powered Dind - Powered Docker-in-Docker Image with Buildx, Node.js and ECR Credential Helper
+# Powered Dind - Powered Docker-in-Docker Image with Buildx, Node.js and AWS

 Welcome to the official repository of Powered Docker-in-Docker, a Docker image designed to improve the CI/CD experience for our employees.
 This project is maintained by **[Witek](https://www.witek.com.br)**.